systemetric/sheep/docs/init-robot.md

 R = robot.Robot()
 ```

 When you initialise the robot with `robot.Robot()`, your code will be paused until the hardware start button or Shepherd run button is pressed.
-When the Robot is waiting for either of these buttons to be pressed, the blue status LED will flash on and off.
+When the Robot is waiting for either of these buttons to be pressed, the blue user LED will flash on and off.